Welcome to the WSIB

 Keep track of your transactions

+A clearance is a unique number issued by the WSIB that shows that a business, contractor or subcontractor is registered and up to date with us, including keeping current with premium payment and reporting.
+You can get and manage clearances online.
 Most newly registered employers requiring a clearance certificate at the time of registration will need to make an initial advance payment of $250.
 This payment is applied to your WSIB account as a credit and will be applied towards your future premiums.

 If a workplace injury or illness happens

 Each day across Ontario, people work in offices, construction sites, factories, warehouses and farms safely.
 But when a workplace accident happens, we are here to help.